-When I was a child, my mother routinely pointed out small details and encouraged me to be attentive to the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
-This practice of being fully aware is a critical part of my Korean heritage and integral to my art-making process.
-I paint to honor the liveliness and richness that surrounds me – in nature and the man-made, as a visual homage to the bounty in my life.
+When I was a child, my mother routinely pointed out small details and encouraged me to notice the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
+This practice of being fully aware is a critical part of my art-making process.
+I paint to honor the liveliness and richness all around me, as a visual homage to the bounty in my life.